Effective Date: March 3, 2026

 1.11.
 "Sub-processor" means any third-party service provider that processes Customer Data or Citizen Data on CivAll's behalf in connection with the Platform.

 The CivAll platform consists of Products that may be subscribed to individually or in combination.
-Available Products and their descriptions are published at civall.com/platform.
-Customer’s access to specific Products is determined by the applicable order form.
+Available Products and their descriptions are published at https://www.civall.com/platform.
+Customer's access to specific Products is determined by the applicable order form.
+Terms specific to certain Products are set out in the applicable Product Schedule, which is incorporated into this Agreement when that Product is included in an order form.

 Certain Platform features use artificial intelligence and machine learning to assist with content drafting, translation, summarization, and analysis.
 AI Features are designed to augment — not replace — human decision-making.
 All AI-generated content should be reviewed by an Authorized User before publication.
 CivAll does not guarantee the accuracy, completeness, or appropriateness of AI-generated output.